Board of Directors

 avanleeuwen@waldorfacademy.org

 Emily Thiagaraj is a Californian who moved to Toronto in 2021 in order to open her law firm’s first international office.
 Emily is an attorney who has devoted her career to representing employees in matters of discrimination, harassment, and wage theft.
 Emily received her JD from the University of San Francisco and her BA in Political Science from UC San Diego.
-Emily has an energetic seven year old daughter, Remi, who is currently enjoying Grade 2 at Waldorf Academy.
-In addition to Remi, Emily also lives with her partner, Felipe, who is an intensivist, and Sweetie, her family’s rescued rabbit.
+Emily has an energetic daughter, Remi, who is currently enrolled at Waldorf Academy.
+Emily also lives with her partner, Felipe, who is an intensivist, and Sweetie, the family’s rescued rabbit.
 In her free time, you can find Emily portaging in Algonquin Park, learning French, growing vegetables, and traveling.

 Yew-Thong is a professor at Toronto Metropolitan (Ryerson) University and an architect in private practice as the Managing Director of SSG Architecture Inc. With close to 4 decades as an educator, he is interested in curricula design and learning environments (specifically for experiential learning).
 In addition to a general-buildings practice, he has designed teaching and learning facilities from child care to high schools, universities, and research facilities.
 He is a Fellow of the Royal Architectural Institute of Canada, a member of the Ontario Association of Architects, and a past-Chair of the Toronto Society of Architects.